fbpx

 So you’ve got an extra $200 per week coming in from your new flatmate.
 The most important thing to remember is that this extra income isn’t spending money.
 Your income (after your minimum mortgage payment) is your spending money.
 Flatmate income should ideally be used to pay off your mortgage even faster.

 To understand the huge benefits of this consider that, on a 30-year mortgage, $1 extra paid off your mortgage saves you roughly $5 in interest in the long term.
-So putting that $200 towards your mortgage will be saving you around $1,000 of interest on your mortgage… every week!
+So putting that $200 towards your mortgage will be saving you around $1,000 of interest on your mortgage… every week over the term of your mortgage!

 (*fine print: based on assumed interest rates and a 30-year mortgage.
 Shorter mortgages have diminishing returns)